 If you’re in the ‘hood

-Every neighborhood has its gems.
-Here are just a neighborhood restaurants in Barcelona that we’ll be revisiting.
+Every Barcelona neighborhood has its gems.
+Here are just some of Barcelona’s best neighborhood bars and restaurants where we continue to return.

 Anardi